Coca162/CocaBot/README.md

 # CocaBot
-#### A simple discord bot which uses the SpookVooper API to show info about user
+#### A simple SV discord bot which uses the SpookVooper API to show info about user

 ## Installation Proccess